What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 Credit Score

 In most U.S. states, insurers use a credit-based insurance score to help predict the likelihood of a future claim.
 This is different from your standard FICO score — it weighs factors like payment history and outstanding debt but ignores income.
+Approximately 95% of auto insurers use credit-based scoring in states where it is permitted.
 The impact is substantial:

-• Drivers with poor credit can pay as much as 105% more than those with excellent credit — a difference of over $1,421 per year nationally
+• Drivers with poor credit can pay 40–105% more than those with excellent credit — a difference ranging from hundreds to over $2,000/year depending on the insurer and state

-• States that ban credit-based insurance scoring: California, Hawaii, Massachusetts, and Michigan
+• States that fully ban credit-based insurance scoring: California, Hawaii, Massachusetts, and Michigan

 • States that restrict it: Maryland, Oregon, and Utah